 So this was my list with exceptional ultralight sleeping pads for backpacking.
 It will be updated regularly and there will be new items added whenever I find a pad that deserves to be included in such an exclusive list.
 You might want to bookmark this text and visit occasionally.

 Note that there are more inflatable pads here in the site, so please visit my page with sleeping pads.
 You will find top brands presented there.
+Check my list with best backpacking self-inflating sleeping pads.

 I love to hear from you, so please use the comment box below in the case of questions or comments.